telmogoncalves/telmo/writings/its-the-right-way.md

 but sometimes it's just too much, it feels like _experienced_ folks are putting too much pressure on you to follow the right way.

-Sometime you're taking advice from folks that never build a single application in their life, now tell me, if you've never built an application how the hell you're in a position of telling others how they should learn how to code?
-Spoiler alert, **you're not**.
+Sometime we're taking advice from folks that never built a single application in their life, now tell me, if they've never built an application how the hell are they in a position of telling others how they should learn how to code?
+Spoiler alert, **they're not**.

 ---

-I'll leave you with what I learned over these 13 years, ordered:
-_HTML, CSS, PHP, jQuery, Vanilla JS, Ruby on Rails, CoffeeScript, Angular, more Vanilla JS,_ _ReactJS, finally just a pinch of Backbone.js_, it's missing a lot more that I ended up working over the years but I guess you get the gist of it.
+If you want to know what I've learned over the years check out my [about page](/about).

 <br />
 <br />